Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 "Good" and "well" only show up in the top 10 for positive blogs, which makes sense.
 "People" only shows up for negative blogs.
 Many of the other words are similar.

 ### 3.2 Topic modeling

+To group the blogs into topics, I used [Latent Dirichlet Allocation (LDA) with scikit-learn](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Data-analysis:-Topic-clustering).
+I first removed punctuation, lowercased, and vectorized the blogs with TF-IDF.

 ### 3.3 Sentiment analysis